DASH-Lab/FakeAVCeleb/README.md

 Once, you obtain the download link, please see the [download section](dataset/README.md) in our [Dataset site](https://~~~~~~~~~~~~~~~~~).
 You can also find details about our FakeAVCeleb dataset.

 ## Requirements and Installation
-We recommend the installation using the _requilrements.txt_ contained in the this Github.
+We recommend the installation using the _requilrements.txt_ contained in this Github.
 python==3.8.0
 numpy==1.20.3
 torch==1.8.0